Kingdom of Judah: Literacy

 A collection of military orders found in the ruins of a military fortress in the Negev dating to the period of the Kingdom of Judah indicates widespread literacy, based on the inscriptions, the ability to read and write extended throughout the chain of command from commanders to petty officers.
 According to Professor Eliezer Piasetsky, who participated in analyzing the texts, "Literacy existed at all levels of the administrative, military and priestly systems of Judah.
 Reading and writing were not limited to a tiny elite."
 That indicates the presence of a substantial educational infrastructure in Judah at the time.

+Archaeological research near the Gihon Spring in the City of David has revealed many anepigraphical bullae (that is, bullae bearing only iconography, no inscriptions) dated to the 11th/10th–9th centuries BCE which feature "papyrus lines" on their backs.
+It has been argued that these seals provide evidence that papyrus texts were written and used in Jerusalem already from the 10th (perhaps 11th) century BCE onwards.

+In October 2025, the discovery of a fragment measuring approximately 2.5 cm containing 20 visible characters, dated between the 7th and 8th centuries BC and made of ceramic material from the Tigris basin, was presented to the press.
+The small fragment bears an expiry date and the words “he who holds the reins”, a title known in the Assyrian administration as exclusive to a royal messenger.
+According to scholars, it is a reminder for the collection of a tribute.
+This attests to the tense relations between the Kingdom of Judah and the Assyrians described in 2 Kings 18–19, 2 Chronicles 32, Isaiah 36–37, with reference to Hezekiah's rebellion.

-LMLK Seals
+LMLK seals

-LMLK seals are ancient Hebrew seals stamped on the handles of large storage jars dating from reign of King Hezekiah (circa 700 BCE) discovered mostly in and around Jerusalem.
-Several complete jars were found in situ buried under a destruction layer caused by Sennacherib at Lachish.
+LMLK seals are archaic Hebrew stamp seals on the handles of large storage jars dating from the reign of King Hezekiah (circa 700 BCE) discovered mostly in and around Jerusalem.
+Several complete jars were found in situ buried under a destruction layer caused by Sennacherib at Tel Lachish.
 None of the original seals has been found, but some 2,000 impressions made by at least 21 seal types have been published.